richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 ---

 # 🎓 Academic Relevance
-This engine is suitable for:
+This software is suitable for:

 - **music informatics research**
 - **real‑time systems courses**